Common Questions

 Permit to Construct or Demolish/ Water Connection/ Sewer Service

-• Please contact Public Works regarding Mansfield water connections.
-Fees apply
+- Please contact Public Works regarding Mansfield water connections.
+Please visit our User Fees and Charges page for more information.

 Planning and Development